Stop Buying Productivity Apps. Your Disorganization Is a Character Problem.

 This is convenient because it diagnoses the problem outside you, where you cannot be embarrassed by it, and locates the cure in something you can purchase.
 Both moves serve the seller.
 The cycle is durable.
 You will be back next year with the same problem, slightly older, slightly more cynical, slightly more convinced that you are uniquely undisciplined.

 You are not.
-You are normally undisciplined in a specific way the productivity industry refuses to name, because naming it would end the business.
+You are undisciplined in a specific way the productivity industry refuses to name, because naming it would end the business.

 The Real Diagnosis: Disorganization Is a Character Problem